coreos/issue-sync/README.md

 `jira-project` is the key (not the name) of the project in JIRA to which the issues will be synchronized.

-`since` is the earliest the application will look for GitHub issue updates.
+`since` is the cutoff date issue-sync will use when search for issues to synchronize.
 If an issue was last updated before this time, it will not be synchronized.
 Usually this is the last run of the tool.
 It is in ISO-8601 format.